Brooke Baldwin

-Brooke Baldwin (born July 12, 1979) is an American journalist, television host and author who was at CNN from 2008 until 2021.
-Baldwin hosted CNN Newsroom with Brooke Baldwin, which aired from 3pm to 4pm ET on weekdays.
+Lauren Brooke Baldwin (born July 12, 1979) is an American journalist, television host, and author who was at CNN from 2008 until 2021.
+Baldwin hosted CNN Newsroom with Brooke Baldwin, which aired from 3 to 4p.m.
+ET on weekdays.

 Early life and education

-Brooke Baldwin was born in Atlanta, Georgia, where she attended The Westminster Schools, a private college-preparatory school.
-In 2001, she graduated with bachelor's degrees in Spanish from the University of North Carolina at Chapel Hill and in journalism from the university's Hussman School of Journalism and Media.
-As an undergraduate, she also studied abroad at the Universidad Iberoamericana in Mexico City.
+Brooke Baldwin was born in Atlanta, Georgia, where she attended The Westminster Schools, a private college-preparatory school, and later, the University of North Carolina at Chapel Hill (graduated 2001; bachelor's degree with double major in Spanish and Journalism) - under graduate studies also included the Universidad Iberoamericana in Mexico City.

 Career

-Baldwin began her career in 2001 at WVIR-TV in Charlottesville, Virginia, and later became the morning anchor at WOWK-TV in the Huntington and Charleston, West Virginia area.
-She later joined WTTG in Washington, D.C. as lead reporter for the 10 p.m. newscast.
+Baldwin began her career in 2001 at WVIR-TV in Charlottesville, Virginia, and later became the morning anchor at WOWK-TV in the Huntington and Charleston, West Virginia, area.
+She later joined WTTG in Washington, D.C., as lead reporter for the 10 p.m. newscast.

 CNN

 Baldwin joined CNN in 2008 and was based out of CNN's Atlanta world headquarters until 2014.
 She anchored CNN Newsroom with Brooke Baldwin on weekdays and has been based in New York City since 2014.

 On July 8, 2011, Baldwin co-anchored CNN's special coverage of the final launch of Space Shuttle Atlantis (STS-135) from Kennedy Space Center.

 Baldwin's documentary To Catch a Serial Killer won a Silver World Medal for Best Investigative Report at the New York Festivals International Television & Film Awards in 2012.
 She was nominated for an Emmy for her coverage of the New York City chokehold death protests in wake of Eric Garner's death 2014.

 She covered President Obama's second inauguration in January 2013 from Washington, D.C.

-In 2015 Baldwin hosted a town hall in Washington, D.C. on gun violence, for which she was a Peabody Award finalist.
+In 2015 Baldwin hosted a town hall in Washington, D.C., on gun violence, for which she was a Peabody Award finalist.

 Baldwin was criticized during the 2015 Baltimore protests when she incorrectly attributed comments she heard that veterans were responsible for the unrest – saying soldiers who become police officers "are coming back from war, they don't know the communities, and they're ready to do battle."
 She later apologized via Twitter and on-air the next day.
 In The Washington Post, Erik Wemple wrote, "CNN's Brooke Baldwin shows rest of media how to apologize".

 In June 2016, Baldwin reported live from Orlando, Florida, covering the victims and survivors of the Orlando nightclub shooting.

 On January 20, 2017, she covered President Trump's inauguration.

 On February 16, 2021, Baldwin announced that she would leave CNN in mid-April.
 She hosted her final show on April 16.